AnnaPhairatt/SDC-Behaviral-Cloning-Project3/README.md

 #### 7. In a hurry mode- see [Throttle](https://github.com/LukePhairatt/SDC-Behaviral-Cloning-Project3/tree/master/track1_racing)
 * I used the same data on track 1 to teach the car to drive with the speed as I did on the simulator.
-* The work is primitive just to test out the idea.
+* The work is primitive just to test out the idea and to see what happen.
 It was not refined just yet.
 * I added throttle data to the network in order to get the prediction on the throttle as well as steering.
 * One could use throttle information to adjust the speed accordingly to the tracks.
 * So I don't need to set the target constant speed.